hanwendong1/VirtualGaming/content/1-Codenames.md

   - Optional variant: Compound/hyphenated words, proper names, abbreviations, acronyms, homonyms, and rhymed words
 - 0 means no clues relate to it.
 Both allow unlimited guessing (unless wrong)

-`Operatives` discuss amongst themselves; inform the Spymaster their guesses (one at a time) up to 1 more than the number clue provided (if not 0 and ∞)
+`Operatives` discuss amongst themselves, then inform the `Spymaster` their guesses (one at a time) up to 1 more than the number clue provided (if not 0 and ∞)
-Their team’s color (e.g. red) = got a clue and MAY keep guessing until number limit or stopping
+- Their team’s color (e.g. red) = got a clue and MAY keep guessing until number limit or stopping
 - The opponent’s color (e.g. blue) = card covered by opponent and turn ends
 - Bystander (beige color) = turn ends
 - Assassin (black) = game ends and that team loses

 #### GAME END
-Gameplay continues until
+Gameplay continues until endgame condition is met:
 - First team to have all their words covered wins
 - The team that contacts the assassin instantly loses.